An assortment of benign conditions can lead to TMJ problems, but so can a variety of cancers.

 An acoustic neuroma is a benign brain tumor that grows in the ear canal and can cause symptoms similar to TMJ disorder.
 Source: Blausen.com staff

-When TMJ problems are the result of a primary and benign mandibular malfunction, a dentist with experience in orofacial pain and temporomandibular joint disorder should be the treating doctor.
+When TMJ problems stem from a primary and benign mandibular malfunction, a dentist with expertise in orofacial pain and temporomandibular joint disorders should be consulted.

 A paper in The Journal of Craniomandibular & Sleep Practice (Levitt et al) states: